RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 ### Official Requirements

 This page lists general guidance and components for marking practices.
-For the most up-to-date policies, use the following resource links which should bxe considered the prime authorities for CNSI (Classified National Security Information) and CUI (Controlled Unclassified Information).
+For the most up-to-date policies, use the following resource links which should be considered the prime authorities for CNSI (Classified National Security Information) and CUI (Controlled Unclassified Information).
 In addition to these requirements, each government agency may have their own rules to use with those listed below.

 ### Classified National Security Information